Martin Luther King Jr.: Atlanta sit-ins, prison sentence, and the 1960 elections

-Georgia governor Ernest Vandiver expressed open hostility towards King's return to his hometown in late 1959.
-He claimed that "wherever M. L. King, Jr., has been there has followed in his wake a wave of crimes", and vowed to keep King under surveillance.
-On May 4, 1960, several months after his return, King drove writer Lillian Smith to Emory University when police stopped them.
+In December 1959, after being based in Montgomery for five years, King announced his return to Atlanta at the request of the SCLC.
+In Atlanta, King served until his death as co-pastor with his father at the Ebenezer Baptist Church.
+Georgia governor Ernest Vandiver expressed open hostility towards King's return.
+He claimed that "wherever M. L. King Jr., has been there has followed in his wake a wave of crimes", and vowed to keep King under surveillance.
+On May 4, 1960, King drove writer Lillian Smith to Emory University when police stopped them.
 King was cited for "driving without a license" because he had not yet been issued a Georgia license.
 King's Alabama license was still valid, and Georgia law did not mandate any time limit for issuing a local license.
-King paid a fine but was unaware that his lawyer agreed to a plea deal that also included a probationary sentence.
+King paid a fine but was unaware his lawyer agreed to a plea deal that included probation.

-Meanwhile, the Atlanta Student Movement had been acting to desegregate businesses and public spaces in the city, organizing the Atlanta sit-ins from March 1960 onwards.
-In August the movement asked King to participate in a mass October sit-in, timed to highlight how 1960's Presidential election campaign had ignored civil rights.
+Meanwhile, the Atlanta Student Movement had been acting to desegregate businesses and public spaces, organizing the Atlanta sit-ins from March 1960 onwards.
+In August the movement asked King to participate in a mass October sit-in, timed to highlight how 1960's Presidential election campaigns had ignored civil rights.
 The coordinated day of action took place on October 19.
-King participated in a sit-in at the restaurant inside Rich's, Atlanta's largest department store, and was among the many arrested that day.
-The authorities released everyone over the next few days, except for King.
-Invoking his probationary plea deal, judge J. Oscar Mitchell sentenced King on October 25 to four months of hard labor.
-Before dawn the next day, King was taken from his county jail cell and transported to Georgia State Prison.
+King participated in a sit-in at the restaurant inside Rich's, Atlanta's largest department store, and was among the many arrested.
+The authorities released everyone over the next few days, except King.
+Invoking his probationary plea deal, Judge J. Oscar Mitchell sentenced King on October 25 to four months of hard labor.
+Before dawn the next day, King was transported to Georgia State Prison.